pjssilva/NLPModelsAlgencan.jl/README.md

 and compile it yourself, following the authors instructions to use the HSL libraries and the directions below.
 Note that the Algencan library has to be available before installing Algencan.jl so that it can be used by it at installation.
-So this compilation needs to be done before doint the `Pkg.clone`.
+So this compilation needs to be done before doing the `Pkg.clone`.

 ### Hints to self compilation of Algencan with HSL libraries

 1. Add the option `-fPIC` to  `CFLAGS` and `FFLAGS` in the top of the main Makefile.
 Change any numbered compiler version to use the default one in your system.
-For examplo `gcc-4.9` should become `gcc`.
+For example `gcc-4.9` should become `gcc`.

 1. Prepare your HSL code as instructed in the `README` file you got from Algencan.
 It should be located in `sources\hsl`.